-Company's proposed ratemaking method is wholly within accepted utility practices, and was intended to both encourage and facilitate the removal of LSLs.
+Company's authorized rate of return would be applied to the unamortized balance.
+The Company's proposed ratemaking method is wholly within accepted utility practices, and was intended to both encourage and facilitate the removal of LSLs.
 The Company believes this program will: (1) significantly reduce lead exceedances appearing in tap water tests from customers who have LSLs, (2) work to meet DEP's water quality test requirements, and (3) comport with established public utility law and practice.
 If during the course of the next few years, the BPU decided to transform this pilot program with its surcharge into some other rate mechanism, SWNJ would work with the parties and the BPU to do just that.